sissaschool/elementpath/README.rst

     pip install elementpath

-For using import the package and apply the selectors on ElementTree nodes:
+For using it import the package and apply the selectors on ElementTree nodes:

 .. doctest::